AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     same as long as they share the same target type and accessibility rules.

     Not so in Ada, which takes some time getting used to.
-A seemingly simple problem that can cause pain is, if you want to have a canonical access to a type, where to declare it ?
-A very commonly used pattern is that if you need an access type to a specific type you 'own', you will declare it along with the type:
+A seemingly simple problem is, if you want to have a canonical access to a type, where should it be declared?
+A commonly used pattern is that if you need an access type to a specific type you "own", you will declare it along with the type:

     .. code:: ada